eka03/Glaucoma-Eye-Disease-Detection/README.md

 - 👨‍⚕️ Tested by **100+ clinical users**
 - 📈 Ongoing improvements using **data augmentation** and **transfer learning**
-- 📊 Consistent **85%+ accuracy** on larger, more diverse datasets The analysis is based on the G1020 dataset, which contains annotated eye fundus images.
+- 📊 Consistent **85%+ accuracy** on larger, more diverse datasets -The analysis is based on the G1020 dataset, which contains annotated eye fundus images.
 The implementation is done in Jupyter Notebook, using models like Vision Transformer (ViT), ResNet-201, and MobileNetV2.
   📂 Dataset
-Name: G1020: A Glaucoma Fundus Image Dataset
+-Name: G1020: A Glaucoma Fundus Image Dataset

 Source: Kaggle